justinegeffen/showcase/demo/docs/002_what_is_the_seqera_platform.md

 The Seqera Platform helps organizations:

-- Launch, manage, and monitor portable Nextflow pipelines from anywhere in real-time
+- Launch, manage, and monitor portable Nextflow pipelines from anywhere in real-time.
-- Enable non-technical users to run pipelines via the intuitive Launchpad interface
+- Enable non-technical users to run pipelines via the intuitive Launchpad interface.
-- Easily provision and leverage cloud-based compute environments
+- Easily provision and leverage cloud-based compute environments.
-- Collaborate and share pipelines and data securely among local and remote teams
+- Collaborate and share pipelines and data securely among local and remote teams.
-- Easily access libraries of production-proven Nextflow community pipelines available from [nf-core](https://nf-co.re/)
+- Easily access libraries of production-proven Nextflow community pipelines available from [nf-core](https://nf-co.re/).
-- Automate complex tasks as part of broader enterprise processes
+- Automate complex tasks as part of broader enterprise processes.

 ## Deployment methods

 Seqera offers two deployment methods:

 - **Seqera Cloud**: A version of the application available as a SaaS solution, hosted on Seqera's infrastructure.
-- **Seqera Enterprise**: A lightweight, deployable version of the application that can be hosted on our customers' infrastructure.
+- **Seqera Enterprise**: A lightweight, deployable version of the application, hosted on your infrastructure.

 ## Core components